 - Discuss how you can optimize your solution

-To practice solving questions we recommend using our article, 73 data structure questions, which has links to high quality answers to each problem.
-It’s organized by type of data structure and difficulty level.
+To practice solving questions we recommend using our articles, 73 data structure questions and 71 algorithms questions, which have links to high quality answers to each problem.
+They are organized by type of data structure or algorithm as well as by difficulty level.

 If you want to practice algorithms, we recommend using Leetcode, where you can get a lot done on the free tier, or find Amazon-specific questions on the premium tier.
 Amazon has high standards for its engineers, so practice questions at medium or hard-level difficulty.

-For system design interviews, we recommend studying our system design interview guide.
-The guide covers a step-by-step method for answering system design questions, and provides several example questions with solutions.
+For system design interviews, we recommend studying our system design interview guide and learning how to answer system design interview questions.
+These guides cover a step-by-step method for answering system design questions, and they provide several example questions with solutions.